0neyun/FXT-Lite-Pipeline/README.md

 Then run the script to generate region files for FXT-A and FXT-B: \
     python get_src_reg.py

-Step 2: Extract Source and Background Spectra
+Step 2: Extract Source and Background Spectrum
 ---------------------------------------------
 Use xselect to extract source and background spectra: \
     xselect @extract_spec.xco